mattshoe/kernl/docs/SINGLE_MEMORY_CACHE.md

 By default, only the very first call to the [fetch](#suspend-fun-fetchdata-tparams-forcerefresh-boolean--false) method will be honored.
 All subsequent invocations of `fetch` will be ignored unless the [forceRefresh](#suspend-fun-fetchdata-tparams-forcerefresh-boolean--false) value is passed as `true`.

-The generated repository will guarantee that only ONE single service call can be in flight at a given time.
+The generated repository will guarantee that only one data retrieval operation will be in flight at a given time.

 The generated repository exposes methods to `refresh` and `invalidate` the data as needed.